 So that you do not break your head too much trying to make this impossible decision, we share with you the best sites you have to visit.

 626 km separate Galicia from the Basque Country, where our journey will begin by visiting the city of San Sebastián.
-Located on the coast of the Bay of Biscay, it is in itself a tourist attraction; full of history, promoter of culture, and enviable architectural beauty.
+Located on the Bay of Biscay coast, it is a tourist attraction, full of history, promoter of culture, and enviable architectural beauty.

-You can choose to start your trip in beautiful San Sebastián; it serves as a good point of origin.
+You can start your trip in beautiful San Sebastián; it is a good point of origin.
 Then, dedicate at least one day to visiting the city.

-In San Sebastian, I recommend walking along the beautiful Playa de la Concha or even taking a bath.
-This beach offers multiple water activities such as paddle surfing, diving, or canoeing if you like the sea.
+I recommend walking along the beautiful Playa de la Concha in San Sebastian or even taking a bath.
+If you like the sea, this beach offers multiple water activities such as paddle surfing, diving, or canoeing.

 However, if the weather does not allow it or the sea is not your thing, you can climb Mount Igueldo.
 A very picturesque and fun amusement park is ideal for enjoying the family.
 In addition, you can capture the best view of the city from up there.

 Then you can continue your way to the place that some call ‘the paradise of the north’ – La Costa Quebrada has wild and unique beaches that leave anyone breathless before such beauty.